serena-zhu/ft_printf/README.md

 ### `Color Management`

-A color management functionality that is not supported by printf is added.
+This function includes a color management functionality that is different from printf.

-Specify colors in between {} and end color with {eoc}.
+To use: specify colors in between {} and end color with {eoc}.
 If the closing bracket } is missing, the opening bracket { and the texts that follow will be printed to standard output.

 Example:
 ```